GUEST TEACHER | An intensive 5-day bootcamp to test your set-ready skills as an actor.

 This is what we practice in our classes together…to equip ourselves with tangible skills in order to be free and independent.

 Yasen Atour, founder of Film Club, is an actor/director and producer, known for Mission: Impossible – Rogue Nation, Ben-Hur, Marcella, The Dead Sea, Robin Hood, and The State.
+He is a Series Regular in the upcoming Netflix series, Young Wallander.
 Founder of Palikuku Films.

 “As an actor, I’ve always been obsessed with film and what makes someone compelling on screen.
 A number of masterclasses and workshops I took throughout my career have more or less alluded to the same things: ‘act through your eyes’ and ‘internalize more.’
 As I became more comfortable and grew in experience as both an actor and director, I couldn’t help but think that there must be a clearer way to master screen acting, because at the end of the day, what does ‘acting through your eyes’ even mean?
 So with the actor in mind and empowerment the goal, I constructed a simple, tangible, and (importantly for us artists) affordable six-day process called Film Club.”